kdestasio/bidsQC/README.md

 **Instructions on this page are to run batches of subjects on a high performance cluster running SLURM using a Singularity container of the dcm2Bids package -- or -- to run the subjects serially on a local machine.**

-## Using BidsQC
+## Using BidsQC: First steps

 1. Using either [git clone](https://help.github.com/en/articles/cloning-a-repository) or the download button, copy this repo to the machine you will use for dicom conversion.
 This can be your local machine or a high performance cluster such as the UO's Talapas.
+2. Convert your DICOMS to Nifti files that adhere to BIDS.
+To do so, you can:
-2. Follow the instructions on the [Dcm2Bids tutorial](https://unfmontreal.github.io/Dcm2Bids/docs/2-tutorial/) to convert the DICOM files to Nifti files.
+   1. Convert all DICOMS in a specified directory.
+Simply follow the instructions on the [Dcm2Bids tutorial](https://unfmontreal.github.io/Dcm2Bids/docs/2-tutorial/).
 The tutorial is comprehensive and should have all of the information you need.
-Look at it now.
-   1. If you want to (a) **convert only a subset of the participant data,** or (b) **run the conversion in a cluster environment** such as Talapas, there are instructions and scripts available in the [conversion](/conversion) folder of this repo to help you do so.
+   2. Or you can **convert only a subset of the participant data,** or **run the conversion in a cluster environment** such as Talapas.
+To do so, see the instructions and scripts in the [conversion](/conversion) folder of this repo.
 3. Check that the results of the conversion and renaming are as expected.
 You can use the files in the [qualityCheck](/qualityCheck) folder of this repo to help you do so.

 ## Table of Contents